CobbleSword/NachoSpigot/README.md

 [Nacho-0031] remove unused vars
-[Nacho-0033] Faster Operator search method [Nacho-0034] Remove Java 8 message from TacoSpigot which made it so you couldn't run Java 8 or higher [Nacho-0035] Change server brand name from [Nacho-0036] Add toggles for commands "reload", "version" and "plugins" [Nacho-0037] Add toggle for "Faster Operator" [Nacho-0038] Fix weather desync
+[Nacho-0033] Faster Operator search method [Nacho-0034] Remove Java 8 message from TacoSpigot which made it so you couldn't run Java 8 or higher [Nacho-0035] Made it so you can switch the brand name in nacho.json [Nacho-0036] Add toggles for commands "reload", "version" and "plugins" [Nacho-0037] Add toggle for "Faster Operator" [Nacho-0038] Fix weather desync